Core Principles of Interprofessional Practice

 • Describe one's own conflict management style.

-5. Session 5 - How can we work together?
+Session 4 - How Can We Work Together?
 Leadership and Membership

 LEVEL TWO